pereznetworks/My-Random-Quotes-Web-App/README.md

 ## Beautiful Simplicity

   - The "My Random Quotes" Web App is simple.
-    - It's just css styling and some javascript.
+    - It's just css styling, javascript and some json.
 But in this simplicity is the beauty.

   - I am proud to say, that is one those web apps that provides users with a beautiful, simple user experience.